Who Will Take Care Of My Child After I’m Gone?

 Parents of “normal” children don’t have to worry about this.
 It’s a given that children grow up to become independent and go off to raise children of their own.
 Not so for my family.
 As a perennial, functionally five-year-old, our autistic son will remain dependent on us for his daily care, for the rest of his life.
 For the rest of our lives.
 Whichever ends first.

 I try not to think about my death.
 Not that I fear death.
 The Bible assures me that I am eternally saved through faith in the Son of God, who loved me and gave Himself for me (Gal.
 2:20) No, my greatest fear is this: Who else on earth could understand, protect, sacrifice, support or love this complicated and high-maintenance bundle, like his parents?
 It’s a universal fear for every special needs parent I know.
 Our children simply can’t afford to have us die.

 Growing up in the church, I heard this maxim from Sunday school and beyond, “Jesus was tempted in every way we’ve been tempted.
 He’s struggled with everything common to man.
 God understands everything we go through.”

 Oh, really?
-I had never challenged this, until I had a child with autism.
-What does an eternal, omniscient and omnipotent God know about raising a disabled child?
+I never challenged this until I had a child with autism.
+What does an eternal, omniscient, and omnipotent God know about raising a disabled child?
 His own Son was perfect, wasn’t He?
 The gritty realities of life, post-diagnosis, have challenged many simple, childhood beliefs about a good and loving God.